Sidebar Site Navigation

 Recommended Courses: None

 Course Overview: This course surveys the federal income tax consequences of major events in the existence of business entities and their owners including formations, contributions, operations, distributions, redemptions, and liquidations.
-This course compares taxation of Subchapter C corporations, Subchapter S corporations, and partnerships.
+This course compares taxation of C corporations, Limited Liability Companies, and partnerships.
 Students will spend significant time on statutory interpretation and along the way consider policy issues that affect how the taxation of businesses is structured and enforced under the Internal Revenue Code.

 Course Materials: See the current Book List located under Courses and Curriculum.